Shortages, shipping, shutdowns hit Asian factory output

 Shortages of power, computer chips and other parts, soaring shipping costs and shutdowns of factories to battle the pandemic are taking a toll on Asian economies.

-Japan’s Suzuki Motor Corp. became the latest automaker to idle production lines for a few extra days due to shortfalls in components.

-While Japan and some other countries are beginning to ease out of emergency measures to curb the spread of the coronavirus, others are having to reimpose such precautions, adding to uncertainty over the outlook for regional and global growth.
+While business sentiment is improving in some parts of Asia as governments begin easing restrictions put in place to curb coronavirus infections, there is mounting evidence that such disruptions are slowing a return to business as usual.

+A quarterly survey by the Bank of Japan released Friday showed sentiment among manufacturers at its highest level in nearly three years.
+The survey found companies plan to raise investment more than earlier forecast, but that shortages of components were disrupting production.

-Factory output in Japan fell in August by 3.2% from the month before, as pandemic-related shutdowns hit manufacturers across Asia.
+That dovetailed with data released Thursday that showed Japan’s factory output fell 3.2% in August from the month before.
 That followed a 1.5% decline in July.

-Automakers and producers of IT products and other electrical machinery were the hardest hit, the government reported.
+Automakers and producers of IT products and other electrical machinery were the hardest hit.

 While there are signs of improvement in some parts of Asia, “fresh peaks for new daily cases in some countries and relatively slow progress in vaccination rollouts in Southeast Asia mean the risks of semiconductor and other component shortages could persist for an extended period,” Harumi Taguchi of IHS Markit said in a commentary.

+Japan's retail sales fell a much worse than expected 4.1% in August from a month earlier due to weak demand for clothing and appliances.

-In another sign of slowing activity, an official survey of factory managers showed Chinese manufacturing slowing in August.
+In another sign of slowing activity, surveys of factory managers also showed Chinese manufacturing slowing.

 The survey was conducted before power shortages began causing factories in some parts of China to begin suspending operations.